Faxart

 See it on your own stack

-Open the app, or read how you work an inbound item.
+Book a demo, or read how you work an inbound item.